yggdrasilradio/monty/README.md

 It turns out that by switching, the contestant has a 2/3 chance of winning the car, compared to 1/3 if they stay with their original decision.

-Yeah, that's not what your intuition says, and I didn't believe it either until I wrote a BASIC program for a PDP8/I computer back in the '70s and ran a simulation a couple of thousand times.
+Does that sound crazy?
+Yeah, I didn't believe it either until I wrote a BASIC program for a PDP8/I computer back in the '70s and ran a simulation a couple of thousand times.

 For more historical context and mathematical breakdowns, check out the [Monty Hall problem on Wikipedia](https://en.wikipedia.org/wiki/Monty_Hall_problem).